Wish cooking turkey at Christmas was less stressful? Here are 20 simple tips to take the stress out of cooking your Christmas turkey.

 - Salt and pepper

-Preheat your oven to 180C about 15 minutes before you want to start cooking your turkey.
+- Preheat your oven to 180C / 160C fan/ gas mark 4 / 350F about 15 minutes before you want to start cooking your turkey.
 It is really important that your oven is at the right temperature before you start.

-Next, drizzle 2 tablespoons of olive oil over the turkey and sprinkle over 1 teaspoon of salt and about 20 good grindings of black pepper.
+- Next, drizzle 2 tablespoons of olive oil over the turkey and add a pinch of salt and a good few twists of black pepper.
 Rub the oil, salt and pepper all over the bird and place, breast side up in a roasting tray.

-After 45 minutes, turn the oven up to 200C, remove the turkey from the oven and baste with the juices.
+- After 45 minutes, turn the oven up to 220C / 200C fan / gas mark 7 / 425F, remove the turkey from the oven and baste with the juices.
 Return the turkey back to the oven for a further 30 minutes.
 Cooking the turkey at a higher temperature will help the turkey skin to brown and crisp up.
-200C is also the perfect temperature for roast potatoes, meaning you can start them now and they will be ready when the turkey has rested for 30 minutes.
+This is also the perfect temperature for roast potatoes, meaning you can start them now and they will be ready when the turkey has rested for 30 minutes.